CRUD Operations

 Where Clause Operations

 The where clause in find, findOne, and findOneOrFail supports a rich set of operators for filtering data.
-You can use simple equality, comparison operators, pattern matching, and complex nested conditions.
+Where keys accept both plain ("name") and table-prefixed ("users.name") forms.

 Simple Equality